WBAE: History

 In February 2013, WVAE split from its simulcast with WBAE, and began simulcasting the news-talk programming of co-owned WGAN, to help WGAN better cover York County.
 WVAE took on the call letters WGIN to echo its originating station.

 After four years under the talk format, WBAE flipped back to an Adult Standards format under its original 1490 The Bay branding on October 21, 2013, utilizing programming from Westwood One’s Adult Standards network, "America's Best Music."
 Dave Ramsey and Clark Howard moved to WZAN.
-Dr. Joy Browne is heard on WTSN in nearby Dover, New Hampshire.
+Dr. Joy Browne was heard on WTSN in nearby Dover, New Hampshire (Browne died in 2016).
 Artists heard on WBAE included The Beatles, The Carpenters, Frank Sinatra and Dionne Warwick.

 On December 16, 2015, WBAE began simulcasting WZAN's talk format.
 WZAN's talk programming moved exclusively to WBAE on January 1, 2016, with WZAN becoming a sports radio station carrying ESPN Radio programming.
 In May 2016, WBAE began simulcasting on FM translator 107.1 W296CZ.

 On May 7, 2018, WBAE and WVAE flipped to soft adult contemporary, once again under the branding The Bay.
 WVAE is simulcast on a second FM translator in Biddeford, W228EE (93.5), which concurrently launched with the flip.